2002 North Carolina House of Representatives election: District 44

+The new 44th district overlaps with much of the former 18th district.
+Incumbent Democrat Bill Hurley, who has represented the 90th district since 1995, didn't seek re-election.
+Democrat Rick Glazier won the open seat.

 District 45

+The new 45th district overlaps with much of the former 75th district.
+Incumbent Democrat Alex Warner, who has represented the 75th district and its predecessors since 1987, was re-elected here.

 District 46

 The new 46th district overlaps with much of the former 16th district.
 Incumbent Democrat Douglas Yongue, who has represented the 16th district since 1993, was re-elected here.

 District 47

 The new 47th district overlaps with much of the former 85th district.
 Incumbent Democrat Ronnie Sutton, who has represented the 85th district since 1993, was re-elected here.

 District 48

 The new 48th district overlaps with much of the former 87th district.
 Incumbent Democrat Donald Bonner, who has represented the 87th district since 1997, was re-elected here.

 District 49

 The new 49th district includes all of Franklin County, as well as portions of Warren and Halifax counties.
 Democrat Lucy Allen won the open seat.

 District 50

 The new 50th district overlaps with much of the former 92nd district.
 Incumbent Republican Russell Capps, who has represented the 92nd district since 1995, was re-elected here.

 District 51

 The new 51st district overlaps with much of the western portion of the former 19th district.
 Incumbent Democrat Leslie Cox, who has represented the 19th district since 1999, lost re-election here to Republican John Sauls.